llnl/benchpark/docs/for-the-impatient.rst

 Once the experiments completed running, the command::

-  ramble --disable-progress-bar --workspace-dir . workspace analyze
+  ramble --workspace-dir . workspace analyze

 can be used to analyze figures of merit and evaluate `success/failure <https://ramble.readthedocs.io/en/latest/success_criteria.html#success-criteria>`_